 Some basic garden design ideas

-If you arrange a free visit from our trained garden guides to your garden, we provide some ideas using the ingredients below, on what you may choose to add to your garden to attract more wildlife.
+If you arrange a free visit from our trained garden guides to your garden, we provide some ideas using the elements below, on what you may like to choose to add to your garden to attract more wildlife.
 As volunteers we don't offer a garden design service but we do have a look at your garden with fresh eyes and make some practical suggestions to get you started.

 In a small garden consider adding